There are a myriad of ways to use Pinterest to drive traffic to your blog.

 One word: Tailwind.

-I’ve been a Tailwind user for two years both as an influencer and an agency owner.
+I’ve been a Tailwind user for years both as an influencer and an agency owner.
 I can confidently say that it has made a world of difference to be able to batch upload and schedule content, while being assured that Tailwind’s partnership with Pinterest directly ensures best practices are always baked into the app technology.

 Tailwind is not only a timesaver, it’s a mindsaver.